imustafin/imustafin.github.io/_posts/2025-09-02-experience-at-cit.md

 of the Institute.

 ## Do LLMs help fixing verified software?
-One of the latest researches we did at the Institute studied how well LLM chats can help with fixing bugs when programmers have access to a verifier.
+The latest research we did at the Institute studied how well LLM chats can help with fixing bugs when programmers have access to a verifier.
 The report is called ["Do AI models help produce verified bug fixes?"][llm].